crazyhottommy/getting-started-with-genomics-tools-and-resources/README.md

 * [Scientific computing: Code alert](http://www.nature.com/naturejobs/science/articles/10.1038/nj7638-563a?WT.mc_id=TWT_NatureNews) Nature News.
 * [Practical computing for biologist](http://practicalcomputing.org/).
 One of my first books to get me started in coding.
 * [ModernDive An Introduction to Statistical and Data Sciences via R](https://ismayc.github.io/moderndiver-book/index.html)
+* [Introduction to Data Science](https://rafalab.github.io/dsbook/) by Rafael A. Irizarry.
 * [The Biologist’s Guide to Computing](http://book.biologistsguide2computing.com/en/stable/) A book written by @tjelvar_olsson
 * [An Introduction To Applied Bioinformatics](https://github.com/caporaso-lab/An-Introduction-To-Applied-Bioinformatics) Interactive lessons in bioinformatics
 * [The Biostar Handbook: A Beginner's Guide to Bioinformatics](http://read.biostarhandbook.com/?q=) I am honored to be a co-author of this book.
 The ChIP-seq section is going to be released by the mid of 2017.